-The Social Studies Department at La Salle College High School offers a program of study centered upon the importance and significance of history.
-All students take a three-year sequence of survey courses in World Civilizations, Western Civilization and United States History.
+The History and Political Science Department at La Salle College High School offers a program of study centered upon the importance and significance of history.
+All students take a three-year sequence of survey courses in World Civilizations, Western Civilization, and United States History.
 Within these surveys, students are introduced to the rise, development, and organization of great civilizations.
 Completing these core courses then leads the students to study the great issues of the 21st century.
-Students search for meaning in the past by using a wide variety of primary and secondary sources, in both print and electronic.
-Writing is used extensively across the Social Studies department curriculum.
+Students search for meaning in the past by using a wide variety of primary and secondary sources.
+Writing is used extensively across the History and Political Science department curriculum.
 This will provide opportunities for students to explain, evaluate, and criticize the ideas and actions of people across time and cultures.
-The department offers six Advanced Placement courses, with two available as early as sophomore year.
-The department offers a series of electives in the Social Sciences and History in which sophomores, juniors and seniors continue historical investigation, at an academic level consistent with introductory college work.

-• 601 World History 1 - Freshman (required) - 1 credit/full year
+601 World History 1 - Freshman (required) - 1 credit/full year